tapan-alation/kerberized-keytab-conn-to-HMS/README.md

 ## Info
 This repository contains sample code that could be used to connect to a kerberized (with keytab) instance of Hive Metastore Server.

-Upon successfull connection, the program uses HiveMetaStoreClient APIs to get tables along with their schemas from the specified default database.
+Upon successfull connection, the program uses HiveMetaStoreClient APIs to either:
+1. get tables along with their schemas from the specified default database.
+2. get all Databases / Schema objects
 ## Instructions:
 1. Download and unzip the jar.zip file
 2. Run the jar as follows: